lindsayjgc/ScannerApp/Sprint3.md

 -   [ ] Utility function for sending emails to user-inputted emails.
 -   [ ] Add database support for storing verification codes.
 -   [ ] Route and handler for sending an email with code for verification when signing up.
--   [ ] Route and handler for sending an email with code for verficiation when requesting password reset,
+-   [ ] Route and handler for sending an email with code for verficiation when requesting password reset.
 -   [ ] Route and handler for checking a user-inputted code against the code that was issued in verification email.
 -   [ ] Route and handler for accepting new login info and resetting user password.
 -   [ ] Unit tests for all favorite-related handlers.
 -   [ ] Unit tests for all verification email-related handlers.
+-   [ ] Add database support for storing grocery lists.
+-   [ ] Routes and handlers for creating, getting, and deleting lists.
+-   [ ] Routes and handlers for adding items to lists, getting individual lists, and deleting list items.
+-   [ ] Unit tests for all list-related handlers.

 ## Frontend Unit Tests
 ### Unit (Component) Tests